Pi7on/C/README.md

-Just a collection of all the C exercises :)
+Just a collection of all my C exercises :)